Towards Tight Approximation Bounds for Graph Diameter and Eccentricities

 Here we will prove that when it comes to exact computation, $S$-$T$-Diameter and Diameter in weighted graphs are equivalent.
 The proof for directed graphs is much simpler, so we focus on the equivalence for undirected graphs.
 Also, it is clear that if one can solve $S$-$T$ Diameter, one can also solve Diameter in the same running time since one can simply set $S=T=V$.
 We prove:

-\begin{theorem} Suppose that there is a $T(n,m)$ time algorithm that can compute the Diameter of an $n$ node, $m$ edge graph with nonnegative integer edge weights.
-Then, the $S$-$T$ Diameter of any $n$ node $m$ edge graph with nonnegative integer edge weights can be computed in $T(O(n),O(m))$ time. \end{theorem}
+\begin{theorem} Suppose that there is a $T(n,m)$ time algorithm that can compute the Diameter of an $n$ vertex, $m$ edge graph with nonnegative integer edge weights.
+Then, the $S$-$T$ Diameter of any $n$ vertex $m$ edge graph with nonnegative integer edge weights can be computed in $T(O(n),O(m))$ time. \end{theorem}